thombu/rabbiteasy/README.md

 ```

 Managing connections and channels oneself easily becomes complex and repatitive.
-Publishers manage connections and channels themselves and provide a convenient way of
+Message publishers manage connections and channels themselves and provide a convenient way of
 publishing messages without having to take care of scenarios like connection aborts.

-## Publishers
+## Message Publishers

-### Simple publisher
+### Simple Publisher

-A simple publisher sends messages in a fire-and-forget manner.
-Sending messages this way, there is no guarantee
+A simple publisher publishes messages in a fire-and-forget manner.
+Publishes messages this way, there is no guarantee
 that messages reach there destination queues.
 Choose this publisher for sending messages that are of low importance.

-Sending a message with a simple publisher:
+Publishing a message with a simple publisher:

 ```Java
 ConnectionFactory connectionFactory = new SingleConnectionFactory();